dpan-5/david-my-responsive-portfolio/README.md

 ## Description

-For this project, I was given a set of images to replicate in order to create a responsive portfolio page, utilizing Bootstrap components and grid system.
+For this project, I was given a set of images to replicate in order to create a responsive portfolio page, utilizing Bootstrap components and grid system in order to ensure that the website renders well on various devices and screen sizes.

 ## My Portfolio
 ![Image of Screenshot](./assets/images/portfolio_image.png)